-Our best meatballs recipe!
-I love how this recipe is easy to make and calls for a short list of ingredients.
-You can use any ground meat in this recipe, such as beef, pork, lamb, chicken, and turkey.
-These easy meatballs are juicy, tender, and packed with flavor.
+How to make meatballs!
+Our best meatball recipe is easy and calls for a short list of ingredients.
+Use any ground meat in our recipe, such as beef, pork, lamb, chicken, and turkey.
+These easy homemade meatballs are juicy, tender, and packed with flavor.

 For perfectly cooked meatballs with an almost crunchy crust, cook them in a skillet on the stovetop.
 Cooking them this way allows you to rotate them in oil, adding a lovely golden crust to the outside while keeping them juicy and tender.

-- Make sure that the pan is hot before adding the meatballs.
+- To prevent the meatballs sticking to the pan, make sure that the pan is hot before adding the meatballs.

 - Lightly grease the pan with oil.
 I use two tablespoons of oil and a heavy-bottomed skillet.